 Given the on-going turn-over of Chairs and DP Lead Facilitators, as well as line agency and DP members, the CDC in conjunction with the TWG/PH should be prepared to provide orientation (or re-orientation) workshops for new TWG leaders on a periodic basis.
 These workshops could serve to help new leadership better understand the rationale for TWG architecture as well as better understand concepts such as PBAs and JMIs.

 Implementing the Partnership Strategy TWG performance cannot be sustainably improved without fully implementing the Partnership Strategy.
 In this sense, the next GDCC should be convened in the first quarter of 2015.
 The Terms of Reference for the GDCC and the agenda for the actual meeting should be developed in consultation between with RGC and Development Partners.
-The TWG P&H should be prepared to play a more active role in preparing the agenda and insuring there are opportunities for dialogue that focus on TWG performance with respect to results based framework, and that decisions will be reached at the general plenary.
+The TWG P&H should be prepared to play a more active role in preparing the agenda and insuring there are opportunities for dialogue that focus on TWG performance with respect to results-based framework, and that decisions will be reached at the general plenary.
 Issues pertaining to performance, accountability, and agreed upon actions should be assessed for inclusion in the GDCC agenda for discussion and endorsement.
 The tools identified in the Partnership Strategy, especially PBAs and results frameworks, offer new opportunities to forge closer partnerships related to specific and concrete development objectives.

 The approach to development partnership also needs to focus more on encouraging and supporting active participation by civil society organizations in those sectors where they play active and relevant roles.
 Broader participation by civil society can support performance accountability as well as strengthen the performance concerning the five core functional areas.